Bokmål: Riksmål and Bokmål

+While the specifics of the debate are unique to Norway, some parallels can be found in Austrian German and the One Standard German Axiom, which revolves over the kind of standard to be used in a non-dominant country.

+Språkloven

+Språkloven is a Norwegian law that was passed by the Storting in 2021.
+The law promotes equality between Bokmål and Nynorsk.
+The law also contains provisions on the protection and status of several minority languages: Kven, Romani, Romanes, Sami languages and Norwegian sign language.
+Before the law was passed Riksmålsforbundet criticised the law claiming it favours Nynorsk over Bokmål: "[I]t does not reflect the actual use of the written standards [...].
+In practice, the 25 percent is a Nynorsk percentage, [...]
+Nynorsk users in the population is less than half of this proportion."
+Peder Lofsnes Hauge, the leader of Noregs mållag, argues that: "As a less used language, Nynorsk needs its own strengthening, which Bokmål does not. [...]
+We must rather favor Nynorsk until it is as easy to be a Nynorsk user as it is to be a Bokmål user."

+Some people who use Bokmål think Nynorsk is unnecessary and that it is kept alive by the state.

 Terminology

 In the Norwegian discourse, the term Dano-Norwegian is seldom used with reference to contemporary Bokmål and its spoken varieties.
 The nationality of the language has been a hotly debated topic, and its users and proponents have generally not been fond of the implied association with Danish (hence the neutral names Riksmål and Bokmål, meaning state language and book language respectively).
 The debate intensified with the advent of Nynorsk in the 19th century, a written language based on rural Modern Norwegian dialects and puristic opposition to the Danish and Dano-Norwegian spoken in Norwegian cities.

 Characteristics

 Differences from Danish

 The following table shows a few central differences between Bokmål and Danish.

 Differences from the traditional Oslo dialect

 Most natives of Oslo today speak a dialect that is an amalgamation of vikværsk (which is the technical term for the traditional dialects in the Oslofjord area) and written Danish; and subsequently Riksmål and Bokmål, which primarily inherited their non-Oslo elements from Danish.
 The present-day Oslo dialect is also influenced by other Eastern Norwegian dialects.

 The following table shows some important cases where traditional Bokmål and Standard Østnorsk followed Danish rather than the traditional Oslo dialect as it is commonly portrayed in literature about Norwegian dialects.
 In many of these cases, radical Bokmål follows the traditional Oslo dialect and Nynorsk, and these forms are also given.

-1 Closest match to the traditional Oslo dialect.

-2 However, Bokmål uses ku "cow" and (now archaic) su "sow" exclusively.